Four ways with soba

 Serves 4 as a light meal

 Bring 60ml (¼ cup) brown rice vinegar, 1 tbsp caster sugar and 1 tbsp water to a simmer in a small saucepan over medium heat, stirring to dissolve sugar.
 Transfer to a large bowl and cool, then whisk in 2 tbsp olive oil and 1½ tbsp unhulled tahini.
 Add ¼ small thinly sliced red cabbage, toss to combine and set aside.
-Cook 270gm dried soba in a saucepan of boiling water, arresting water twice (see left), until tender (3-4 minutes).
+Cook 270gm dried soba in a saucepan of boiling water, arresting water twice (see above), until tender (3-4 minutes).
 Drain, refresh in cold water, then add noodles to cabbage along with ½ cup coarsely chopped coriander, ½ diced telegraph cucumber, 1 thinly sliced spring onion and a large handful baby spinach leaves, toss to combine, season to taste and serve.

 Chicken with green-tea

 Fry 2 chicken breasts (250gm each) in a frying pan in 2 tsp grapeseed oil over medium heat turning once, until cooked through (10-12 minutes).
 Thickly slice, return to pan with 100gm wood-ear mushrooms and stir to warm through.
-Cook 250gm dried green-tea soba in a saucepan of boiling water, arresting water twice (see left) until tender (3-4 minutes).
+Cook 250gm dried green-tea soba in a saucepan of boiling water, arresting water twice (see above) until tender (3-4 minutes).
 Drain, refresh in cold water, then transfer to a large bowl.
 Add 60ml (¼ cup) grapeseed oil, 2 finely chopped spring onions, 2 tbsp light soy sauce, juice of ½ lemon, 20gm finely grated ginger and the chicken and mushrooms, toss to combine and serve.

 Soba with tempura prawns